adamsilver/fdpb/01-Register.md

 ## Submit buttons

-Designing a button is straightforward, and yet aggregration of small details goes a long way.
+Designing a button is straightforward, and yet the aggregration of small details goes a long way.

 The first thing to note about buttons is that they aren't links.
-Links typically have special positioning (such as within the header) and underlines to denote their meaning.
+Links typically have special positioning (such as those placed within a header) and underlines to denote their meaning.
 And they also have a hand cursor (also known as a pointer).

 As buttons aren't links, we shouldn't give them any of this treatment.
 They should look like a button in order to help users realise they are different.
-Fortunately buttons have a strong affordance anyway, and so we don't need to mess with them.
+Fortunately buttons have a strong affordance[^] anyway, and so we don't need to mess with them.

 We should align the button to left, inline with the fields themselves.
 It doesn't make much sense to position the fields to the left, and the submit button to the right.
 If labels sit atop of the field, the vertical rhythm is straight down.
 This provides an intuitive expectation that what comes next will appear directly below.

-Therefore, keeping the button aligned to the left (like the fields) help users who zoom.
+Moreover, aligning buttons to the left will help users who zoom.
 Conversely a right-aligned button would disappear off-screen.

 The button's text must be descriptive of the action being taken.
 In our case "Register" or "Sign up" is both meaningful and terse.
 The exact words might need to align more with your brand and tone of voice but don't exchange clarity for cuteness.